-Do I Need To Chill These Keto Swedish Meatballs Before Cooking?
+Do I Need To Chill These Low Carb Swedish Meatballs Before Cooking?

-This step is very important, so that your meatballs hold their shape.
+This step is very important, so that your gluten free low carb swedish meatballs hold their shape.
 Chill in the fridge for at least 30 minutes, but up to overnight.
 You will do this right after the meatballs are formed.

 What Cooking Method Should I Use?